 About the Journal Te Reo

 Te Reo is the Journal of the Linguistic Society of New Zealand.
-The words Te Reo are the Māori term for ‘the language’ or ‘language’.
+The words Te Reo constitute the Māori term for ‘the language’ or ‘language’.
 The Journal is published annually and has been running for 60 years.
 It is a peer-reviewed journal with strong representation in the fields of Austronesian linguistics and more recently, New Zealand English.
 However, it welcomes contributions in all areas of linguistics and from linguists worldwide (no affiliation to a New Zealand institution is necessary).
+We are a Platinum journal, also affiliated with the Linguistics in Open Access (LingOA) network.

 It is not a requirement that authors be members of the Linguistic Society of New Zealand but, of course, we hope that you may consider joining it anyway.
-The journal publishes (free-of-charge) open-source articles on a rolling basis and all manuscripts are reviewed within 3 months from submission.
+The journal publishes (free-of-charge) open access articles on a rolling basis and all manuscripts are reviewed within 3 months from submission.

 We publish a wide range of research outputs: